vmware-archive/wavefront-ruby-metrics/README.md

 A gauge shows the current value for each point in time.
 Think of a thermometer that shows the current temperature or a gauge that shows how much electricity your Tesla has left.

 ### Histogram
-a mechanism to compute, store, and use distributions of metrics.
+A mechanism to compute, store, and use distributions of metrics.

 ## Examples
 ### Counter